Transforming Goettl’s outdated desktop tool into a seamless dual-experience mobile app—empowering employees with an optimized platform on the go.

 Gathering test results for actionable hi-fi redesigns

-Ultimately, my guerilla testing yielded 4 participants in total: two techs and two managers.
-Despite a limited sample size of four usability test participants, their feedback surfaced key usability challenges.
-Leveraging these insights, I refined the prototype to enhance usability, ensuring the design evolved based on real user needs.
+However, feedback also revealed key usability challenges.
+Using these insights, I refined the prototype to enhance usability, ensuring the design evolved to meet real user needs.

 Usability testing results for the technician designs surfaced fewer critical issues, indicating that the existing design largely met user needs.
 While feedback was lighter compared to the Manager Experience, I focused on refining key design elements and making small but meaningful improvements to enhance usability and efficiency.